tadipaneni/tadipaneni/Readme.md

 - 🌟 Current Status: **Actively seeking new adventures where I can sprinkle my magic dust on exciting challenges!**

-- 💬 Ask me about **My current role as Graduate Research Assistant**

 - 📫 How to reach me **shreyatadipaneni2@gmail.com**

 - 📄 Know about my experiences [https://www.linkedin.com/in/shreya-tadipaneni-22a4451a6/](https://www.linkedin.com/in/shreya-tadipaneni-22a4451a6/)